kurttaylor/kurt-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student at the University of Bristol based in the Integrative Epidemiolgoy Unit.
-I am in my final year of my 4-year PhD Studentship, funded by the British Heart Foundation.
-My thesis involves using a range of epidemiological techniques to explore maternal lifestyle and molecular risk factors for offspring congenital heart diseases.
+I am a Senior Research Associate in Medical Statistics and Health Data Science at the University of Bristol based in the Integrative Epidemiology Unit.
+Currently, I am conducting research within the Longitudinal Health and Wellbeing COVID-19 National Core Study.
 In my spare time, I am a competitive distance runner and keen cyclist.